jonas2k/cylance-api-tools/README.md

 ### Region

-The optional parameter `region` lets you specify your service endpoint region your organization belongs to.
+The optional parameter `-region` lets you specify your service endpoint region your organization belongs to.
 Valid values are `apne1`, `au`, `euc1`, `sae1` and `us`.
 You can also tab-cycle through these values when typing the command.
 If the parameter is omitted, North America is used as the default region.
-For exmaple, if you want to query the european servers:
+For example, if you want to query the european servers:

 ```PowerShell
 ... -region "euc1" ...